 A 650 years long history…

-The first crops present in what is now known as Oltrepo Pavese aziendawere introduced by the Ligurian, who gathered here cereals and grapes.
+The first crops present in what is now known as Oltrepo Pavese were introduced by the Ligurian, who gathered here cereals and grapes.

 Vines were already present in the period between the end of the Bronze and early Iron Age: the evidence is the considerable amount of grape seeds found in archaeological excavations that have unearthed the remains of dwellings of the period.
 The first agricultural settlement in the land TORRAZZETTA was built by Messrs Ruino della Rocca, Rocca Susella feudal lords of the early thirteenth century, in 1336 they commuted part of their feud with the approval of the Bishop of Tortona, obtaining agricultural funds between the streams Coppa and Schizzola, and on a small hill they built an artifact, where now stands the characteristic village of TORRAZZETTA.